nanoporetech/pipeline-nanopore-ref-isoforms/README.md

 Pipeline for annotating genomes using long read transcriptomics data with stringtie and other tools
 ===================================================================================================

-This `snakemake` pipeline inferrs GFF annotation from Oxford Nanopore cDNA or direct RNA reads.
+This `snakemake` pipeline creates GFF annotation from Oxford Nanopore cDNA or direct RNA reads.
 The cDNA reads are optionally processed by [pychopper](https://github.com/nanoporetech/pychopper) for trimming and orientation.
 The prcoessed reads are mapped to the reference genome using [minimap2](https://github.com/lh3/minimap2), and then processed by [strintie](http://ccb.jhu.edu/software/stringtie) in long read mode (with or withouth using a guide annotation) to generate the GFF annotation.

-If an existing annotation is available, the inferred annotation is copared to it using [gffcompare](http://ccb.jhu.edu/software/stringtie/gffcompare.shtml) and a report is genereated.
+If an existing annotation is available, the inferred annotation is compared to it using [gffcompare](http://ccb.jhu.edu/software/stringtie/gffcompare.shtml) and a report is genereated.

 Getting Started
 ===============